Students of the International Baccalaureate (IB) Diploma Programme must study a subject from each of one of the 6 academic areas.

 Group 2 – Language Acquisition / Language B: French, Spanish, Mandarin, Language B

-Group 3 – Individuals and Societies: Business Management or Environmental Systems and Societies, Psychology.
+Group 3 – Individuals and Societies: Business Management, Environmental Systems and Societies, Psychology, Global Politics.

 Group 5 – Mathematics: Applications and Interpretations; Analysis and Approaches